Frances Scudamore1

 F, #14070, b.
 16 March 1853, d.
 11 May 1935

-Last Edited=4 Apr 2004
+Last Edited=4 May 2023

-Lady Emily Annora Charlotte Pierrepont was born on 16 March 1853.1 She was the daughter of Sydney William Herbert Pierrepont, 3rd Earl Manvers and Georgiana Jane Elizabeth Fanny de Franquetot.1 She married Frederick Lygon, 6th Earl Beauchamp, son of General Henry Beauchamp Lygon, 4th Earl Beauchamp and Lady Susan Caroline Eliot, on 24 September 1878 at Perlethorpe, Nottinghamshire, England.1 She died on 11 May 1935 at age 82 at Sunningdale, Berkshire, England.2
+Lady Emily Annora Charlotte Pierrepont was born on 16 March 1853.1 She was the daughter of Sydney William Herbert Pierrepont, 3rd Earl Manvers and Georgiana Jane Elizabeth Fanny de Franquetot.1 She married Frederick Lygon, 6th Earl Beauchamp, son of General Henry Beauchamp Lygon, 4th Earl Beauchamp and Lady Susan Caroline Eliot, on 24 September 1878 at Perlethorpe, Nottinghamshire, EnglandG.1 She died on 11 May 1935 at age 82 at Sunningdale, Berkshire, EnglandG.2

-As a result of her marriage, Lady Emily Annora Charlotte Pierrepont was styled as Countess Beauchamp on 24 September 1878.
 From 24 September 1878, her married name became Lygon.
+After her marriage, Lady Emily Annora Charlotte Pierrepont was styled as Countess Beauchamp on 24 September 1878.

 Children of Lady Emily Annora Charlotte Pierrepont and Frederick Lygon, 6th Earl Beauchamp